What is Imposter Syndrome?

 Many people experience feelings of anxiety and insecurity.
 They worry “Am I good enough?”.
 What marks these feelings as “Imposter Syndrome” is the fact that the person who feels this uncertainty is in a position where they are trusted to do a good job because they have already demonstrated their skills and ability.

 I have written about this in an Amazon Kindle book “Beyond Imposter Syndrome: Proven strategies for building confidence and finally feeling ‘good enough’.”
-You can get your copy of the book here but I suspect you’ve been sent to this page because you already have the book.
-The worksheets to help you to reflect on the content of the book and create your personal action plan can be downloaded as pdf files – see below.
-You can download them directly – no sign-up needed.
-If you’d prefer something more substantial there is also a 40 page, A4 workbook available, again, details below.
+You can get your copy of the book here but I suspect you’re here because you already have the book and have more questions.

 Am I an Imposter?